-An IUD can be removed at any time.
+Your doctor can remove your IUD at any time.
 You may consider removing it because:

 If the IUD doesn’t come out with a slight pull, your doctor will remove the device using another method.
 You may need a hysteroscopy to remove the IUD if it has attached to your uterine wall.
 During this procedure, your doctor widens your cervix to insert a hysteroscope.
 The hysteroscope allows small instruments to enter your uterus.
 You may require anesthesia for this procedure.
 It can take between five minutes to an hour to complete a hysteroscopy.